Daily Price (as of 3/27/2017)

 |YTD||One Year||Five Years||Ten Years||Since Inception|

 Net Asset Value vs. Market PriceNet Asset Value (NAV) represents the total value of all assets held by the Fund (minus its total liabilities), divided by the total number of common shares outstanding.
-The net asset value reflects the performance of the manager.
-Market price is the price at which investors may purchase or sell shares of the Fund on the New York Stock exchange.
+The net asset value returns reflect the performance of the manager.
+Market price is the price at which investors may purchase or sell shares of the Fund.
 Market price is determined in the open market by buyers and sellers, based on supply and demand.
 The Fund’s Market Price fluctuates throughout the day and may differ from its underlying NAV.
 Shares of the Fund may trade at a premium (higher than) or a discount (lower than) to NAV.
-The fund has no control over the stock price on the New York Stock Exchange.
+This characteristic is a risk separate and distinct from the risk that the Fund’s net asset value could decline.
+The Fund has no control over the market price.
 The difference between the market price and the NAV (Premium/Discount) is expressed as a percentage of NAV.

 Automatic Reinvestment PlanThis plan offers shareholders a convenient way to acquire additional shares of the fund.
 Registered holders will be automatically placed in the Plan.
 If shares are held at a brokerage firm, contact your broker about participation.